asehmi/Data-Science-Meetup-Oxford/GlobalCities/README.md

 # Global cities explorer

-This is application gives a snapshot of Oxford's Global Cities Forecasts Service, providing an insight into global cities GDP, population, employment and household income.
+This application gives a snapshot of Oxford Economics' Global Cities Forecasts Service, providing an insight into global cities GDP, population, employment and household income.

-The Global Cities Forecasts and other data services can be found on the [Global Data Workstation](https://www.oxfordeconomics.com/global-data-workstation-2.0).
+The Global Cities Forecasts and other data services can be found on the [Global Data Workstation](https://data.oxfordeconomics.com/).

 ## Global cities